FLSA FAQs

 Q1.
 What does this updated rule do?

 The updated rule would raise the salary threshold for determining who can be exempt from required overtime pay.
 In 2016 a similar rule was issued but was halted by an injunction, which may occur again this year.
 If courts halt it, UA will reassess its approach to these changes and update the campus community.
-The rule would take effect in two stages and does the following:
+Stage one of FLSA changes was completed this summer.
+Stage two will take effect in January and does the following:

 • Increases the salary threshold to $58,656, effective January 1, 2025.